Wsakowska/WorldSimulation/README.md

 # World Simulation

 ## Project Description
 This project is a simulation of a flat world inhabited by various organisms such as sheep, grass, lynxes, and antelopes.
 Each organism has specific attributes like `power`, `initiative`, `liveLength`, and special behaviors.
 Additionally, there is a "plague mode" that cuts the lifespan of existing organisms in half for two turns.
+Originally created in 2024.

 ## Features
 - **Lynx** (`power = 6`, `initiative = 5`, `liveLength = 18`, `sign = 'R'`): a predator with standard animal behavior.